Join our 4 month medical assistant program

 Best Jobs to Do Before Physician Assistant (PA) School

-There are many healthcare jobs that don't require a college degree—such as medical assistant, emergency medical technician, and phlebotomist—that you can do while in undergrad or at another time before attending PA school.
+There are many healthcare jobs that don't require a college degree — such as medical assistant, emergency medical technician, and phlebotomist — that you can do while in undergrad or before attending PA school.

 Best Jobs to Do Before PA School